Sign up to receive e-newsletters, discounts and promotions

 Note: Thursdays are in June only.

-A variety of locally grown plants and produce, as well as homemade jams, jellies and baked goods are offered on the north side of the historic Carthage square from dawn to mid afternoon on Wednesdays and Saturdays throughout the growing season.
+A variety of locally grown plants and produce, as well as homemade jams, jellies and baked goods.
+Eat fresh.

 Chandler Hill Vineyards invites you to the Sunday afternoon farmers market from early May to mid October.
 Local farmers and artisans offer fresh seasonal produce, unique crafts, and handmade treats.
 Live music featured from 1 p.m.-4 p.m.